Autenti Platform Terms & Conditions

 - The Administrator shall handle the complaint within 30 days from the receipt thereof in a proper form, with the proviso that the Administrator may refuse handling of complaints submitted 90 days after learning about the reasons for complaint.

 - A response to the complaint is sent only to the e-mail address assigned to a given User and/or Account.
 In specifically justified cases the Administrator may send a response to another e-mail address indicated by the person submitting the complaint, which is not assigned to the User Account.

 Article 11.
 Duration of the Agreement and its termination

 - Upon registration on the Autenti Platform, an agreement to maintain the Account for an indefinite period is concluded between the Customer and Autenti.
-The agreement to maintain the Account may be terminated at any time via the “Delete Autenti Account” option, available from the “My Account” Panel.
+The agreement to maintain the Account may be terminated at any time via the “Delete your Autenti account” option, available from the “My account” Panel.